 – Student Films Competition, the winner of which is determined based on Student Films Competition Jury voting.

 – Special programs devoted to cinematography of different countries, to film festivals, directors, and social problems;

 – Workshops, theoretic discussions, seminars, discussion panels.

 Selection Commission headed by the Chairman selects documentaries that participate in all program sections.
-Deadline for applications is May 10th, 2018.
-In case a film has been selected, the Festival notifies the applicant, director, producer and distributor of the fact after July 1st, 2018.
+In case a film has been selected, the Festival notifies the applicant, director, producer and distributor of the fact after July 1st, 2019.